Several downtown Chicago streets close temporarily for 'The Batman' filming this weekend: CDOT

 The street closures will primarily be near the Thompson Center at 100.
-W. Randolph Street, and at the intersection of Michigan Avenue and Balbo Drive, officials said.
+W. Randolph St., and at the intersection of Michigan Avenue and Balbo Drive, officials said.

 The closures near the Thompson Center will begin at 8 p.m.
 Friday and end by 9 a.m.
 Saturday.
 Saturday night, the closures will be from 6 p.m. to 7 a.m.
 Sunday.

-Both Balbo Dr. and Jackson Dr. will be closed from 6 p.m.
+Both Balbo and Jackson drives will be closed from 6 p.m.
 Sunday until 7 a.m.
-Monday between Michigan Ave. and Columbus Dr.
+Monday between Michigan and Columbus Drive.

-Other nearby streets may be also be affected for short intervals during the filming, officials said.
+Other nearby streets may also be affected for short intervals during the filming, officials said.